Chromotropic acid

-Chromotropic acid is a chemical compound with the formula (HO)_{2}C_{10}H_{4}(SO_{3}H)_{2}.
+Chromotropic acid is an organic compound with the chemical formula (HO)_{2}C_{10}H_{4}(SO_{3}H)_{2}.
 Its name is derived from the two ancient Greek words χρωμός (chromos, color) and τροπέιν or τρέπω (verb: tropein, trepo, changing, turning), meaning it changes of color when reacting with some other compounds.
 This property is put to use in analytical chemistry for the colorimetric assay of various compounds such as formaldehyde, nitrate anions and even some herbicides.

+Uses

 Chromotropic acid is used for testing for the presence of formaldehyde.
 The usefulness of this reagent in quantitative determination is the formation of a red coloration (peaking at 580 nm wavelength) when chromotropic acid in 50% sulfuric acid reacts with formaldehyde.
 The coloration is specific to this aldehyde and is not produced from other organic species such as other aldehydes, ketones and carboxylic acids.
 The NIOSH Formaldehyde method #3500 is the reference analytical standard that uses chromotropic acid.

 Chromotropic acid is also used for the direct spectrophotometric determination of nitrate anions according to a method developed by West and Lyles in 1960.

 It can also be used as a reagent for the quantitative determination of the herbicide 2,4-dichlorophenoxyacetic acid (2,4-D).